Skip to content

 This offers a high-fidelity window into human aging.
 Unlike other models that turn grey because of a single broken gene, RET-mice begin life with normal dark fur and gradually accumulate grey hairs as the pigment system becomes exhausted.
 This unique trait allows researchers to test if candidates like Luteolin can truly slow down the MeSC depletion process that humans experience.

 In the 2020 study, the team simply treated these mice as a living timeline of greying [Ref 3].
 They kept groups of ordinary mice and groups of RET-mice and followed them from youth into old age.
 At key ages, they plucked small samples of trunk hair and counted 100 hairs per mouse, classifying each one as dark or grey to calculate how the proportion of grey hairs changed over time.
 They also took small skin samples so they could later compare what was happening inside dark versus grey follicles.
-This step-by-step tracking of hair colour and follicle structure, across many ages and in both normal and RET-mice, is the backbone of the model; the next question is what they found when they started looking inside those follicles.
+This step-by-step tracking of hair colour and follicle structure, across many ages and in both normal and RET-mice, is the backbone of the model.

 Luteolin and greying mice.